thenexthub/Codira/docs/SIL/Ownership.md

 ownership checkers but before we have run diagnostics for trivial types (e.x.: DiagnosticConstantPropagation).

-As an example in practice, consider the following Swift:
+As an example in practice, consider the following Codira:

 ```
-func doSomethingWithInt(@_noImplicitCopy _ x: Int) -> Int {
+fn doSomethingWithInt(@_noImplicitCopy _ x: Int) -> Int {
   x + x
 }
 ```

-Today this codegens to the following Swift:
+Today this codegens to the following Codira:

 ```
 sil hidden [ossa] @doSomethingWithInt : $@convention(thin) (Int) -> Int {